digimbyte/FirebaseDevelopers/Cloud Functions/Firestore Admin Manager.md

 Manage it directly inside a secured firestore document.

 ## How to use:
-Insert this into your cloud functions server, hosted on your local firebase cloud, or in your dedicated server.
+Insert this into your cloud functions, hosted on your local firebase cloud, or in your dedicated server.
 To Configure,
 - Set the path in .document("path") to the relavent document in Firestore
 - Add Fields in this document with an email address with its value type boolean